 It takes a good six months to culture enough of the targeted virus to produce the millions of doses of flu vaccine that will be administered during the upcoming flu season.
 Culture of the viruses in this year’s flu vaccine started last winter.
 During this winter, medical laboratories will begin to culture the viral strains that will go into next year’s flu vaccine.

 During manufacture time, the traveling flu virus may experience genetic change.
-Most of these changes are so minor as to be insignificant but some changes are enough to alter the effectiveness of the vaccines in production.
+Most of these changes are so minor as to be insignificant, but some changes are enough to alter the effectiveness of the vaccines in production.
 Any genetic mutations are usually isolated to just one virus strain, not all three used in the vaccine.
 This is another reason three viral strains are included in every vaccine instead of just one.
 Think of it as better protection from an umbrella, raincoat, and boots rather than just boots.

 Sometimes the viral mutation is big enough to reduce effectiveness in the vaccine and some people will get sick.
-In this case, illness usually affects a very small percentage of the population, with people in risk groups most susceptible.
+In this case, the illness usually affects a very small percentage of the population, with people in risk groups being the most susceptible.
 Pregnant women are a risk group, regardless of their health or fitness level before pregnancy.